rhdeck/react-reality/README.md

 #### Props

-- sensitivity: the required observed change, in meters, in any direction to trigger either the `onPositionChange` prop or a re-fire of the `<ARPositionConsumer />` render prop.
+- `sensitivity`: the required observed change, in meters, in any direction to trigger either the `onPositionChange` prop or a re-fire of the `<ARPositionConsumer />` render prop.
-- onPositionChange: fires every time the position changes by more the designated sensitivity.
+- `onPositionChange`: fires every time the position changes by more the designated sensitivity.
 Contains one argument with a `position` object (x,y,z) and an `orientation` (x,y,z,w)

 #### Sample